SuffolkLITLab/legal-tech-class/open-class/docs/classes/assignment-1.md

 ## Your assignment

-1. Modify the Hello, World exercise so that is asks for the user's birthday.
+1. Modify the Hello, World exercise so that it asks for the user's birthday.
 Use the `date` datatype.
 Take a look at the [Docassemble documentation](https://docassemble.org/docs/fields.html#date) to see examples.
 1. If today is the user's birthday, wish them happy birthday.

 ### Stretch goal